HoRaMusic/Geco/README.md

 RELEASE/DEPLOY ON WINDOWS:

+Run the win-build-script.bat

+or

-On final release the windows deploy can be automated by this build setting:
+The windows deploy can normally be automated by this build setting:

 ![alt text](https://github.com/HoRaMusic/Geco/blob/master/winDeploy.png)